mirbyte/Text-List-Tools/README.md

-_Educational purposes only.
-I am not responsible for any damages caused by my code or software._
+<sub>_Educational purposes only.
+I am not responsible for any damages caused by my code or software._</sub>